Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Theory

 \section{Theory}

-We consider an isotropic, linear-elastic waveguide, of finite thickness $2d$ and infinite extent in both the $x$ and $z$ directions, that is sandwiched between two half-spaces of different isotropic and linear-elastic media.
+We consider an isotropic, linear-elastic waveguide, of finite thickness, $2d$, and infinite extent in both the $x$ and $z$ directions, that is between two half-spaces of different isotropic and linear-elastic media.
 Both the elastic waveguide and half-spaces are assumed to be homogeneous with densities $\rho$, $\rho_{1}$ and $\rho_{2}$, longitudinal wavespeeds $c_l$, $c_{l_1}$ and $c_{l_2}$ and transverse wavespeeds $c_t$, $c_{t_1}$ and $c_{t_2}$ respectively.
-A pictorial representation of the cross section of the setup is shown in Fig. \ref{Schematic}.
+A pictorial representation of the cross section of the setup together with the axis configuration is shown in Fig. \ref{Schematic}.
+Consistent with the physical interpretation of the classical definition of Auld\citep{Auld1973AcousticSolidsb} for a free plate, we refer to those modes of non-zero energy flux as propagating modes; our investigation will focus on modes of positive phase velocities.

-The axis configuration is shown in Fig. \ref{Schematic} with waves assumed propagating in the positive $x$ direction.
 Energy radiation into the adjacent half-spaces is expressed mathematically in terms of a common complex wavenumber of propagation, denoted here by $k_x$, whose real part reveals information about the velocity of propagation and whose imaginary part corresponds to the attenuation of the propagated waves.
 In each of the solid half-spaces, the radiated waves are regarded as the superposition of two partial waves, one longitudinal and one shear, whose complex wavenumbers along the $y$-direction are $k_{y_{l_j}}$ and $k_{y_{t_j}}$ respectively, for $j=1,2$ for each of the two elastic half-spaces.
-Under this regime, for a given angular frequency, $\omega$, the following holds true \citep{Nayfeh1997ExcessLoading}
+Under this regime, for a given angular frequency, $\omega$, the following holds true \citep{Nayfeh1997ExcessLoading}:

 These propagating and radiating waves, with displacements in only the $x$ and $y$ directions, are the leaky Lamb waves \citep{Georgiades2022LeakyMethods} we seek.

 To represent displacement fields, we denote by $\boldsymbol{\bar{u}}$ the vector displacement in the waveguide